Chris Hicks (rugby league): Early NRL career

 Hicks made his NRL début for the Penrith Panthers in 1997.
 In six years with the Penrith club, Hicks scored just under 300 points.
 In 2004, Hicks made his return to the NRL, this time for the Manly-Warringah Sea Eagles.
-Hicks spent four years with the Manly outfit and played in their 2007 NRL grand final defeat by the Melbourne Storm.
+Hicks spent four years with the Manly outfit and played in their 2007 NRL grand final defeat to the Melbourne Storm.

 Super League

 Hicks signed for the Warrington Wolves in the Super League for the 2008 season.
 At 30 years old he joined Manly team-mate Michael Monaghan in moving to the Wolves for the 2008 season.

 In his first season with Warrington, he scored in every single game after adopting kicking duties for the club.
 The first time he failed to score in a Warrington game came in a 60–8 defeat away at Harlequins on Saturday 24 March 2009, five games into his second season with the Warrington side.
 In each of his three years at Warrington, Hicks was the team's top try-scorer.
 While he was with Warrington, the team won two Challenge Cups.
 Hicks scored a hat-trick in the 2010 Challenge Cup Final victory over Leeds at Wembley Stadium.